buddhist-uni/buddhist-uni.github.io/_content/papers/mula-and-sarvastavadin_analayo.md

 publisher: dharmadrum
 year: 2020
 editor: dhammadinna
-course: agama
+course: sects
-tags:
+# SA tag covered by *Research*
-  - sects
+# Agama tag covered by *Studies in Agama and Vinaya Lit*
 ---

 > … the term Mūla-sarvāstivāda can serve a purpose as a designation for a specific, identifiable Āgama lineage of textual transmission